JGray00/PBIPortfolio/1. KPI Dashboard/Commentary.md

 and then this view was used to create particular summaries, the queries for which can be found in this folder.

 ## PowerBI
 Firstly, each query was imported into PowerBI by connecting to the SQL server using the 'Import' Data Connectivity mode.
-The full dataset (i.e. the one put in to a view above) is also included for completeness, as some of the calculations done in the SQL queries could also have been done using DAX, which I have included as a secondary option.
+The full dataset (i.e. the one put in to a view above) is also included for completeness, as some of the visuals could be done better through single dataset.

 ![image](https://github.com/user-attachments/assets/765feaef-4477-449a-9b30-8bbe8f58e1c1)
 ![image](https://github.com/user-attachments/assets/75f3e7e3-c4e9-480c-aa0b-67001a6ded2e)

 This is a screenshot of the final report, as well as a screenshot of the separate monthly trend page.
-This layout was also duplicated to show DAX usage and interconnected visuals from a single dataset.
+This layout was also duplicated to show interconnected visuals from a single dataset.